MrFaraday/discord-fantasy-music-bot/README.md

 #### Features

-- High performance
-- Quick slots for tracks/playlists
+- Quick slots for tracks and playlists
-- Smooth playing
+- ¯\\\_(ツ)_/¯

-Text me if you interested to use it but have questions or suggestions for better experience.
+If you interested to use it but have questions or suggestions for better experience text [me](https://discordapp.com/users/596247035469103144/) or leave issue [here](https://github.com/mr-faraday/discord-fantasy-music-bot/issues).

 ## Usage